Clementine951/MOONSHOT-DISPOSABLE/Documents/Version2/BusinessPlan.md

 - ✅ **Focused on events, not social feeds**
 - ✅ **Built with modern iOS tech stack and strong UX**

-Great!
-Here's a **User Journey** section to clearly show how someone interacts with Disposable—from discovering it to sharing memories post-event.
-It’s a great bridge between your product and the Financial Plan:

 # User Journey

 The Disposable experience is designed to be seamless, fun, and social—from the moment a user scans a QR code to the post-event memory sharing.